Bartekkz/RLCookBook/notes/policies/stochastic/categorical/README.md

 • finally we have a *softmax to convert logits into probabilities

 ## Where Categorical Policy are used?
-Categorical poliscies are used in discrete action spaces
+Categorical policies are used in discrete action spaces.

 ## Sampling actions from policy
 We sample from policy using *__Categorical Distribution__.